 Sosua turned out to be an uninteresting beach town with a few prostitute bars.
 However, we steered easily clear of the suspicious places and found some nice restaurants.
 Our hotel, Sosua by the Sea, came with the package and was worn down.
 Toilets were leaking, and there were many mosquitoes.
 Nevertheless, the location was fine, right on a secluded white sand beach.
 This beach was, apparently, only frequented by guests from the three hotels enclosing the cove.
 It was open to public access, but we didn’t see any locals.

-The popular beach was 1-2 kilometers away.
-Here, Dominican life was fully enjoyed: People in beach chairs, in the ocean, in small boats, on paddle boards; colorful shacks in the shade of tall trees, offering souvenirs, beach toys, clothes, paintings, drinks and food.
+The popular beach was 1.5 kilometers away.
+Here, Dominican life was enjoyed: People in beach chairs, in the ocean, in small boats, on paddle boards; colorful shacks in the shade of tall trees, offering souvenirs, beach toys, clothes, paintings, drinks and food.
 We went there for an afternoon walk, and some gangster-looking guys attracted our attention, especially when two armed motorcycle police officers arrived.
-Apparently, the police had been summoned by a café owner, who approached the officers.
+Apparently, the police had a call from a café owner.
 We never found out what the fuss was about, but we liked the atmosphere (despite gangsters) and agreed to come back after dinner for a drink.
 The beach turned out to be deserted at night, all sheds closed.
-Obviously, nightlife was not here, but in the murky bars in town.
+Obviously, nightlife was not here, but in murky bars in town.

 Apart from a tiny Jewish museum, we did not notice the Jewish community in Sosua, and I later found out that the majority of the Jews had relocated to Florida or Israel.